ionic-team/ng-cordova/docs/plugins/oauth/index.md

 });
 ```

-To use Twitter in your project you must have the open source library, [jsSHA](https://github.com/Caligatio/jsSHA), included
+To use Twitter in your project, you must have the open source library, [jsSHA](https://github.com/Caligatio/jsSHA), included
 in your project.
 This is because Twitter requires request signing using HMAC-SHA1, not natively found in JavaScript.

 ``` html